 Unfortunately, accidents with large and heavy trucks rarely end well for car occupants and other road users.
 According to the Insurance Institute for Highway Safety (IIHS), most fatalities in truck accidents are passenger vehicle occupants.
 You could also potentially receive other damages if a loved one was killed in the accident.

 The best way to find out what your specific case may be worth is to consult with a dedicated truck accident lawyer who can analyze your claim and advise you thoroughly.
-Call the Law Offices of Anidjar & Levine today for help at 1-800-747-3733.
+Call the Law Offices of Anidjar & Levine today for help.